 Post-baccalaureate students should apply for undergraduate admission to seek a second bachelor’s degree in nutrition and dietetics.
 Prospective post-baccalaureate students can contact a Brooks College of Health advisor for general information regarding the transfer of course credits.
 A formal transcript evaluation is completed after the student is accepted to UNF.
 Additional information can be found on the Post-Baccalaureate Admissions webpage.

-Application for admissions to the Master of Science Nutrition & Dietetics Dietetic Internship (MS/DI) are handled by the UNF Graduate School.
+The Department offers an accelerated on-line Masters degree in nutrition and a Master of Science Nutrition & Dietetics Dietetic Internship (MS/DI).
+Applications for admission are handled by the UNF Graduate School.
 For application questions please contact them at (904) 620-1360 or firstname.lastname@example.org.

 In addition to satisfying general University criteria for admission into a graduate program, students wishing to enter the degree program leading to the Master of Science in Nutrition and Dietetics degree must present GRE scores (1000 minimum total on verbal and quantitative sections) or a grade point average of 3.0 or higher in all work completed as an upper-division student (normally 60 semester hours taken during the last two years of undergraduate study).
 GRE scores are mandatory and must be received prior to being fully admitted into the graduate program.
 Students who do not meet these requirements must submit three letters of recommendation in order to be considered for a trial program.